renatomateusx/aws-flower-amazon-rekognition-using-aws-lambda/README.md

-# Project made as a challenge for flower recognition
+# AWS Project made as a challenge for flower recognition using Amazon Rekognition and AWS Lambda

 # Project Arch